Elizabeth Ablah, Ph.D., MPH, CPH

 Professional Background

-Dr. Elizabeth Ablah is a professor in the Department of Population Health at the University of Kansas School of Medicine-Wichita.
+Dr. Elizabeth Ablah is a professor and vice chair in the Department of Population Health at the University of Kansas School of Medicine-Wichita.
 Dr. Ablah received her Master of Public Health (MPH) from the University of Kansas School of Medicine-Wichita and her PhD in Community Psychology from Wichita State University.

-She has served as the director of Health of the Public, a required course for medical students, Clinical and Population-Based Research, an elective for medical students, and the Master of Science in Clinical Research (MSCR) program.
-She teaches for the MPH and MSCR programs and conducts workshops in the community, nationally, and internationally.
+She leads an elective course for medical students, Clinical and Population-Based Research, she teaches for the MPH and Master of Science in Clinical Research programs, and she conducts workshops in the community, nationally, and internationally.

 Education and Training